insertokername/custom-authlib/docs/basic/index.rst

 ===========

-This part of the documentation begins with some background information about Authlib, and installation of Authlib.
+This part of the documentation begins with some background information about insertokname-authlib, and installation of insertokname-authlib.

 .. toctree::
     :maxdepth: 2